odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/scheduled_dates.rst

 *Purchase security lead time* is set globally for the business in :menuselection:`Inventory app --> Configuration --> Settings`.

-On the configuration page, under the :guilabel:`Advanced Scheduling` heading, locate the box for :guilabel:`Security Lead Time for Purchase`, and click the checkbox to enable the feature.
+On the :guilabel:`Settings` page, under the :guilabel:`Advanced Scheduling` heading, tick the checkbox for :guilabel:`Security Lead Time for Purchase`.

 Next, enter the desired number of calendar days.
 By configuring the security lead time, a buffer is set to account for potential delays in supplier deliveries.
+Then, click :guilabel:`Save`.

 .. example::
-   Setting the :guilabel:`Security Lead Time for Purchase` to `2.00` days, pushes the :guilabel:`Scheduled Date` of receipt back by one day.
+   Setting the :guilabel:`Security Lead Time for Purchase` to `2.00` days, pushes the :guilabel:`Scheduled Date` of receipt back by two days.
 In that case, if a product is initially scheduled to arrive on April 6th, with a two-day security lead time, the new scheduled date for the receipt would be April 8th.